 Music brings me joy too.
 Listening to music itself makes me relax or want to move to the beat.
 Soft flowing music makes me relax and want to sit still just to listen to it.
 Every time I hear slow belly dancing music I still want to belly dance.
 If I hear music that I learned the words to, I sing a long.

 I have a long history with music.
 I sang in the church choir as kid and continued into my adult years.
-Some old hymns still express a feeling or comfort or peace to me and I still remember many of the words too.
+Some old hymns still express a feeling of comfort or peace to me and I still remember many of the words too.
 I took piano lessons from my mother and later from an instructor for two years.
 I don’t know that I can now play but I can read music still.

 Music was one of many things that bound my family together growing up.
 We sang around the piano when mother played.
-We sang in the car when we traveled, we had music classes in elementary and junior high schools.
+We sang in the car when we traveled, we had music classes in elementary and junior high school.
 Even as a girl scout, I learned several songs that I can still sing.
 Sometimes a bluesy song by Carole King or Carly Simon or James Taylor makes me sing along.
 Music obviously is a source of great joy.

 Try to remember what brought you joy as a youngster or a teenager.
 Even in these sad times, we need to have a source of joy to help balance the stress and fears, and sadness that comes with being an adult in a world such as this one.
 Remember too that if you have been fortunate enough to have good ones, friends are a joy that lasts and lasts.
 Make time to share time with those you love.
 Also don’t forget to love yourself too.
 We are all “fearfully and wonderfully made.”(From Psalm 139)